Valorant Ping Test

 - Sub 35ms considered ideal for high level ranked and scrims

 At elite levels, even a 10ms gap can affect peeker timing.
-Riot’s 128 tick system makes stable latency critical.
+Riot’s 128-tick system makes stable latency critical.

 Ideal Ping for Ranked and Competitive Valorant Matches